 The loss of any of our key customers, or a significant reduction in sales to any one of them, would significantly reduce our revenues and adversely affect our business.
-During the nine months ended September 27, 2003, our ten largest customers accounted for 66.7% of our revenues.
-We had one customer, Samsung, which represented 21.8% of our revenues.
-No other single customer accounted for more than 10% of our revenues during the nine months ended September 27, 2003.
+During the first three months of 2004, our ten largest customers accounted for 54% of our revenues.
+We had one customer, Samsung, which represented 19% of our revenues.
+No other single customer accounted for more than 10% of our revenues during the first three months of 2004.
 Most of the markets for our products are dominated by a small number of potential customers.
-Therefore, our operating results in the foreseeable future will continue to depend on our ability to affect sales to these dominant customers, as well as the ability of these customers to sell products that incorporate our IC products.
+Therefore, our operating results in the foreseeable future will continue to depend on our ability to sell to these dominant customers, as well as the ability of these customers to sell products that incorporate our IC products.
 In the future, these customers may decide not to purchase our ICs at all, purchase fewer ICs than they did in the past or alter their purchasing patterns, particularly because:

-- we do not have any material long-term purchase arrangements with these or any of our other customers; - substantially all of our sales to date have been made on a purchase order basis, which permits our customers to cancel, change or delay product purchase commitments with little or no notice to us and without penalty; and - some of our customers have sought or are seeking relationships with our current or potential competitors which may affect our customers' purchasing decisions.
+- we do not have any material long-term purchase arrangements with these or any of our other customers; - substantially all of our sales to date have been made on a purchase order basis, which permits our customers to cancel, change or delay product purchase commitments with little or no notice to us and without penalty; - some of our customers may have efforts underway to actively diversify their vendor base which could reduce purchases of our ICs; and - some of our customers have developed or acquired products that compete directly with products these customers purchase from us, which could affect our customers' purchasing decisions in the future.

-While we have been the sole supplier of the direct access arrangement, or DAA, ICs used in many of our customers' soft modem DAA products and have also been a substantial supplier of synthesizers and transceivers to Samsung and other major GSM handset manufacturers, our customers regularly evaluate alternative sources of supply in the future in order to diversify their supplier base, which would increase their negotiating leverage with us and protect their ability to secure these components.
+While we have been the sole supplier of the direct access arrangement, or DAA, ICs used in many of our customers' soft modem DAA products and have also been a substantial supplier of synthesizers and transceivers to Samsung and other major GSM handset manufacturers, our customers regularly evaluate alternative sources of supply in order to diversify their supplier base, which would increase their negotiating leverage with us and protect their ability to secure these components.
 We believe that any expansion of our customers' supplier bases could have an adverse effect on the prices we are able to charge and volume of product that we are able to supply to our customers, which would negatively affect our revenues and operating results.